Which compressor is best? – The classics

 Despite all that they are still very popular, because they distort the audio in a good way.
 It’s that distortion that gives that warm and full sound.
 The hotter the signal, the more distortion.
 And sometimes the better it sounds.

 Thankfully you don’t have to spend 30,000 euros to experiment with the Fairchild compressor.
-It has been recreated as a plugin by many plugin manufacturers, like Waves, Avid and Universal Audio (see image above).
+It has been recreated as a plugin by many plugin manufacturers, like Universal Audio (see image above) and Waves.

 Never read manuals?
 You’re not alone. 🙂 But in this case it may be better to break with that tradition because those very old compressors usually have different (exotic) controls compared to modern compressors.